sanjimoh/k8s-monitoring-tool/README.md

 * PUT /api/kmt/v1/pod
   This endpoint will update a given pod deployment in a kubernetes cluster.
 Current support is limited to updation of number of pod replicas and image name & version.
+  Use "affinityKey" & "affinityValues" if you intend to ensure pod anti-affinity rules.
+In this case the pods matching to "affinityKey" & "affinityValues" would be scheduled in different Kubernetes nodes.
   ```
     PUT /api/kmt/v1/pod
    ```